boardfish/clonk/README.md

 ### ...to transfer what I've learned

 This gem goes hand-in-hand with a blog post I'm writing, but I'm hoping it'll go further than just that tutorial.
 Fingers crossed this gem will have its tendrils deep in a lot of SSO instances out there...which sounds a little ominous, but...yeah, you get the gist!

+## Development

+I've built a containerised environment for this.

+To bring up your SSO instance on port 8080: `docker-compose up -d sso`

+To run the seed script: `docker-compose run --rm seeder ruby seed_script.rb`

+To run the test suite: `docker-compose run --rm seeder rspec`

+To run a development console: `gem build clonk.gemspec; docker-compose build seeder; docker-compose run --rm seeder rspec`

+Once you're in the dev console, `require 'clonk'` and you can get started playing with methods.
+Note that the version of `clonk` that is used is defined in the `Dockerfile.`

+The structure of the project is as follows:

+- Methods that don't require authentication in SSO should be in the top-level module.
+This is due to change, as `Clonk::Connection` objects will be able to be initialised without credentials.
+- Each file under `lib/clonk` defines a class representation of an object in SSO, and methods on a `Connection` object to be able to interface with it.

+## FAQ/Common Issues

+### Error 400

+Bad request – you may be sending bad parameters.

+### Error 401

+This means your token has expired or you're providing the wrong credentials.
+You'll need to reinitialise your `Clonk::Connection` object to retrieve a new one.

+### Error 403

+The user you have authenticated as does not have permission to access the current object.

+### Error 404

+The object you're looking for wasn't found and may not exist in SSO.